 They require you to have a “physical presence” in the European Economic Area, but as far as I know, using a virtual address provider is OK.
 They are actually very open minded and e-Residents friendly.

 Revolut for Business is currently available for companies registered and with a physical presence within the European Economic Area (EEA) and Switzerland.

-LeuPay is the last contestant to join the digital banking arena for the e-Residency market.
+LeuPay was one of the last contestants to join the digital banking arena for the e-Residency market.
 They offer a multi-user, multi-currency account.
 The currencies currently supported are Euros, US dollars, British pounds, Swiss francs, Romanian leu, Croatian Kuna, Japanese yen, Bulgarian lev, Polish zloty and Czech crowns.